PRX/dovetail-marketing-site/_posts/2023-01-03-dovetail-now-supports-web-monetization-podcasting.md

 image: /assets/img/web-mon-hero.png
 heroimage: img/web-mon-hero.png
 heroimagealt: Stylized Web Monetization icon
-excerpt: Micropayments are a privacy safe alternative for unlocking additional producer revenues.
+excerpt: Micropayments are a privacy safe alternative for unlocking additional producer revenue.
 We share how they work and how Dovetail supports them.

 ---

 At PRX, we’ve been working on supporting micropayments for podcasting using [Web Monetization](https://webmonetization.org/).
 Web Monetization is a way to reward creators with real-time micropayments for their work while protecting privacy and supporting an open web.
 We see this as part of our larger goals to protect listener privacy and an open podcasting ecosystem.

-With help from [Grant for The Web](https://www.grantfortheweb.org/), PRX built support for Web Monetization into our platform, and we are working with key creators to experiment with using these payments on their shows and websites, like [_Song Exploder_](https://songexploder.net/).
+With help from [Grant for The Web](https://www.grantfortheweb.org/), PRX built support for Web Monetization into our platform, and we are working with key creators to experiment with using these payments on their shows and websites, like "[_Song Exploder_](https://songexploder.net/)."

 ## Micropayments